Politics has been added to My Courses

 Enrichment

-Year 12 students usually visit Westminster in the autumn, there will be some optional trips for year two students.
+Year 12 students usually visit Westminster in the summer of year 12, there will be some optional events for year 13 students.
 Many speakers, including MPs and House of Lords peers, come and face question time from the students.
-Last year we met with and interrogated MPs and the Mayor of Bristol.

 Key Skills

-Students can expect to develop their Key Skills in Communication (especially verbal debating and written arguments) and IT.
-Students will have opportunities to develop their key skills in working with others, improving their own learning and performance, and problem solving.
+Students can expect to develop their key skills in communication (especially verbal debating and written arguments) and IT.
+Students will have opportunities to develop their key skills in working with others, improving their own learning and performance, and problem-solving.

 Resources and Charges